-The Global Sustainability Fellows Program seeks to inspire, inform, mobilize, and prepare future generations of international leaders in all sectors of society by imparting the core competencies required to effectively tackle urgent sustainability challenges on a local, regional and planetary scale.
+The Global Sustainability Fellows Program seeks to inspire, prepare, and mobilize future international leaders to tackle urgent sustainability challenges facing the planet.

 The Lab is being developed as a network linking advanced research centers mapped onto specific eco-zones around the world.
 The centers will subscribe to a common set of principles, values and operating practices.
-They will work collaboratively and mobilize global talent to address the most critical sustainability issues facing the planet.
+To this end, The Lab’s educational efforts—including The Global Sustainability Fellows Program, described below—are crucial to The Lab’s broader goals and to addressing the urgency of mobilizing global talent to work collaboratively towards a better world.

-The GSF’s institutional base is comprised of 12 academic institutions, invited to join the program in 2012.
-All of the following institutions responded enthusiastically to the concept, indicating their willingness to participate with a formal letter, and eleven of these institutions sent representatives to The GSF Design Workshop, hosted by The Cooper Union, in October of 2012.
+The GSF’s institutional base is comprised of 12 academic institutions, invited to join the initial development of the program in 2012.
+Eleven of these institutions sent representatives to The GSF Design Workshop, hosted by The Cooper Union, in October of 2012.
+Many of our first crop of fellows came from these institutions.

 The current group of participating institutions are as follows: